SpaceDEVofficial/pycord-paginator/README.md

 </div>

 ## Welcome!
-It's a paginator for pycord-componets!
+It's a paginator for pycord-components!
 Thanks to the original creator khk4912 (khk4912 /EZPaginator)!

 This project is open source ⭐.